 Director Laura Dickerson

-Laura Dickerson was elected UAW Region 1A Director at a special convention on Aug.
-27, 2021.
-She fills the remaining term of former Region 1A Director Chuck Browning, who was unanimously elected by the UAW International Executive Board to the position of Vice President and Director of the UAW Ford Department.
-Dickerson is the first African American woman in the history of the UAW to be elected as Regional Director and to be promoted to Assistant Director of a Regional UAW Office.
+Laura Dickerson was re-elected UAW Region 1A Director by the members in December of 2022.
+Her first term began at a special convention held on Aug.
+27, 2021, to fill the remaining term of former Region 1A Director Chuck Browning, who was unanimously elected by the UAW International Executive Board to the position of Vice President and appointed Director of the UAW Ford Department.
+Dickerson is the first African American woman in the history of the UAW to be elected to the International Executive Board as Regional Director and to be promoted to Assistant director of a regional UAW office.
 She was appointed Assistant Director of Region 1A in 2020.
-Region 1A covers most of Wayne (including part of Detroit), Monroe and Washtenaw counties, and extends to the Ohio border.

 As part of her many roles with Local 600, she has been a regular volunteer in the Detroit Central United Methodist Church’s Feed the Homeless initiative, as well as the UAW-Ford’s Feed the Homeless project for Labor Day.
 A breast cancer survivor herself, Laura has been an avid participant in the Susan G. Komen “Race for the Cure” for many years.

-Laura holds both a Bachelor’s and Master’s degree from Central Michigan University.
-Her Bachelor’s degree is in Industrial Supervision and Management with a minor in Industrial Safety, while her Master’s degree is in General Administration with a concentration in Health Services Administration.
+Dickerson holds both a Bachelor’s and Master’s Degree from Central Michigan University.
+Her Bachelor’s Degree is in Industrial Supervision and Management with a minor in Industrial Safety, while her Master’s Degree is in General Administration with a concentration in Health Services Administration.
 She was honored with the Women of Excellence Award from the Michigan Chronicle in April 2021.